iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

   </figcaption>
 </figure>

-As far as it is evident from the tools' documentation, none of them has a plugin system.
+The tools evaluated either are not available or do not show evidence of a plugin system.

 ## Template based visualization tools

+{# todo: condense the Templates section, it is not important #}

 ### TAL4RDF